Medically review by Kim Langdon

 Shiitake can easily be found dried or fresh, and it can be used in everything from stir-fry to homemade dried mushroom seasoning, so make sure to pack in plenty of mushroom magic over the flu season.

 It can help to reduce inflammatory pain.
-Even more convincing is that calendula can actually fight bacteria that is resistant to antibiotics – pretty effective, right?
+Even more convincing is that calendula can actually fight bacteria that are resistant to antibiotics - pretty effective, right?

-Finally, it activates the lymphocytes which aids the body in warding off foreign ‘invaders,’ keeping it well and safe from infection.
+Finally, it activates the lymphocytes which aid the body in warding off foreign 'invaders,' keeping it well and safe from infection.

 The ancient Greeks (who happen to live rather long lives) know all about licorice root; they've been using it to treat mild coughing, bronchitis and even asthma for many years.